dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 In the piece of code above, we are checking if the browser supports `localStorage` and if it does, we go ahead to check if the commit data has been cached.
 If it has not been cached, we fetch, display and cache the app's commit data.

-Now, reload the browser again, make sure do you a hard, clear cache reload else we won't see the result of our code changes.
+Now, reload the browser again, make sure you do a hard, clear-cache, reload else we won't see the result of our code changes.

 Now, go offline and load the `latest` page.
 What happens?